charisgao/STAT-4830-Optimizing-Attention-Project/report.md

 ### Native Sparse Attention

-In our implementation of Native Sparse Attention, we manually created a hierarchical attention layer that incorporates compressed tokens, selective attention, and a sliding window mechanism using PyTorch.
+In our implementation of Native Sparse Attention, we initially tried manually created a hierarchical attention layer that incorporates compressed tokens, selective attention, and a sliding window mechanism using PyTorch.
 This approach aimed to optimize the attention computation by reducing the number of tokens processed while maintaining the model's performance.
 We trained the model for 10 epochs using 50% of the WikiText-2 dataset as our training data.
 However, the initial results were disappointing, as the generated outputs consisted of random symbols rather than coherent text.

 To address these issues, we adjusted the implementation by increasing the context size and modifying the parameters for both the selective attention and sliding window mechanisms.
 Despite these changes, the new results still yielded outputs that entirely comprised exclamation points, indicating that the model was not effectively learning meaningful patterns in the data.

 We could not find an official implementation of NSA by DeepSeek researchers.
-In our search for improvement, we found a library implementation of Native Sparse Attention by Philip Wang at Observe.AI and attempted to integrate it into our pipeline.
-However, we encountered challenges related to the return type and value of the forward method within the attention class.
-This issue rendered the model unable to generate coherent text, although it successfully completed the training loop.
-It remains unclear whether the model has learned anything meaningful or if the outputs are simply gibberish.
-Notably, the KL divergence loss has been decreasing with each epoch, suggesting some level of learning is occurring, but the quality of the generated text remains a significant concern.
+In our search for improvement, we found a library implementation of Native Sparse Attention by Philip Wang et al. at Observe.AI and attempted to integrate it into our pipeline.
+He developed the [native-sparse-attention-pytorch](https://github.com/lucidrains/native-sparse-attention-pytorch) open-sourced library of sparse attention pattern.
+They implemented CUDA kernel hacking, single transformer-based compression network, and included compression block hyperparameters.

+We fixed our previous errors in tensor misalignment and generating output next.
+We ran our optimization algorithm for 5 epochs, given our current compute restraint.
+Notably, the KL divergence loss has been decreasing with each epoch, suggesting some level of learning is occurring.
+Initially, the loss was 331.665, but decreased to 175.68 after 8 epochs.
+We will run this pipeline for more epochs in the future.
+Below are sample output texts with the NSA implementation.

 ### Performer